 11. Click the grey Add Variant button:

-12. You'll then be able to select what kind of Variant you would like to add to your Product from a choice of Size, Colour or Other.
+12. You'll then be able to select what kind of Variant you would like to add to your Product from a choice of Size, Colour, Pattern or Other.
 You can read more about the different kinds of Variants in this Guide.
 Click the Create Variant button next to Size:

 13. In the window, you can tick the box to display the Variant Choices on Category Pages.
 This means that when your customers see the Product on the Category Page, a list of available sizes will be listed beneath the Product Image.